metalevel-tech/exc-laravel-react-v1/README.md

 The next step is to actually create the methods `login()`, `register()` and `logout()` in the file [`AuthController.php`](laravel-app/app/Http/Controllers/Api/AuthController.php): <https://youtu.be/qJq9ZMB2Was?t=4760>

+After that edit the newly created classes [`SignupRequest`](./laravel-app/app/Http/Requests/SignupRequest.php) and [`LoginRequest`](./laravel-app/app/Http/Requests/LoginRequest.php): allow the user's requests and define rules about the properties of the request.

 ## MySQL

 <details>